sanskarOH/sanskarOH/README.md

 - 👨‍💻 All of my projects are available at [sanskardiwedi.in](sanskardiwedi.in)

-- 📝 I regularly write articles on [Nowhere]
+- 📝 I regularly write articles on [Nowhere](Nowhere)

 - 💬 Ask me about **Anything except Coding.**

 - 📫 How to reach me **Take a Cab**

-- 📄 Know about my experiences [hmmmmmmmmmmmm procastinationatia will make it]
+- 📄 Know about my experiences [https://resume420.tiiny.site/](https://resume420.tiiny.site/)

 - ⚡ Fun fact **I think I am funny.**